 We will teach you how to do all three on a Derma Medical training course and give you the best possible start which ever avenue you choose.
 We are also on hand to offer aftercare support once you have completed the course.

-If you prefer to work on your own or start a clinic then we can give you invaluable advice on setting up.
+We can give you invaluable advice on setting up your aesthetic pratice.
 This includes where to buy products, how to market yourself, attracting clients and growing your aesthetic business.

 For more information on kick-starting your career in Aesthetics email us at email@example.com or book onto one of our upcoming Botox and Dermal Fillers training courses here.